TobiasVanDyk/Netgear-A6210/README.md

 cd Netgear-A6210

-now replace the rtusb_dev_id.c in common with the in this archive
+now replace the rtusb_dev_id.c in common with the file in this archive

 make